hifzanazir00781/CSCE155-C-Lab02/worksheet.md

 (which as of 2020 was \$26,009,754,625,487)?
 Why or why not?

-Ans: This convert is impossible becaue as we know that the range of long int is -9223372036854775808 to 9223372036854775808 , and the above number is much greater  then this arrange.
+Ans: I would not be able to use it to convert the US national debt to int types conversion program because the range of integer is very small as compare to US national dept

+As we know that:
+US national debt = 26009754625487
+int range = -2147483648 to  2147483647

 7. Mixed types